John J. Degnan, Chairman

 Mr. Rechler is a graduate of Clark University.
 He also earned a Masters of Science degree in Real Estate at the New York University Schack Institute.

-Committee Assignments: Operations (Vice-Chair), Capital Planning, Execution and Asset Management (Chair).
+Committee Assignments: Operations (Vice-Chair), Capital Planning, Execution and Asset Management (Chair), Special Oversight Committee (Chair).

 Richard H. Bagger